Eugène-François Vidocq: Film

 A film based on Vidocq's memoirs was released in France on 13 August 1909, a short black-and-white silent film La Jeunesse de Vidocq ou Comment on devient policier.
 Vidocq was played by Harry Baur, who also portrayed him in two sequels: L'Évasion de Vidocq (1910) and Vidocq (1911).
 Under the direction of Jean Kemm, the silent movie Vidocq based on the memoirs appeared in 1922.
 The screenplay was written by Arthur Bernède and the main role was played by René Navarre.
 The first sound film, again entitled Vidocq, appeared in 1939.
 Jacques Daroy directed André Brulé in the title role.
 The film focused largely on Vidocq's criminal career.

 On 19 July 1946, the first American film about Vidocq appeared – A Scandal in Paris, with George Sanders as Vidocq and direction by Douglas Sirk.
 It showed the rise of a rogue in society, coupled with a love story.
-It was followed in April 1948 by the next French version of Vidocq's life story, Le Cavalier de Croix-Mort, directed by Lucien Ganier-Raymond with Henri Nassiet in the lead.
+It was followed in April 1948 by the next French version of Vidocq's life story, The Cavalier of Croix-Mort, directed by Lucien Ganier-Raymond with Henri Nassiet in the lead.

 On 7 January 1967, the French television station ORTF showed the first of two television series, each with thirteen episodes.
 Vidocq starring Bernard Noël was still in black and white.
 The second series, Les Nouvelles Aventures de Vidocq, the first in color, premiered on 5 January 1971 and starred Claude Brasseur.